sweet-delights/hybrid-platforms-conductor/README.md

 * `--max-threads NBR`: Specify the maximal number of threads to use when concurrent SSH execution is performed.
 * `--ssh-no-host-key-checking`: If specified, make sure SSH connections don't check for host keys.
 * `--show-commands`: Display the commands the tool would execute, without executing them.
 Useful to understand or debug the tool's behaviour.
 * `--ssh-user USER`: Specify the user to be used on the node being accessed by the tool.
-It is recommended to set the default value of this option in the `platforms_ssh_user` environment variable.
-If both this option and the `platforms_ssh_user` variables are omitted, then the `USER` environment variable is used.
+It is recommended to set the default value of this option in the `hpc_ssh_user` environment variable.
+If both this option and the `hpc_ssh_user` variables are omitted, then the `USER` environment variable is used.
 * `--password`: When specified, then don't use `-o BatchMode=yes` on SSH commands so that if connection needs a password it will be asked.
 Useful to deploy on accounts not having key authentication yet.
 * `--ssh-gateways-conf GATEWAYS_CONF`: Specify the gateway configuration name to be used.
 Gateway configurations are defined in the platforms definition file (`./platforms.rb`).
 It is recommended to set the default value of this option in the `hpc_ssh_gateways_conf` environment variable.